Innozide® 20/12.5mg Tablets

 Like all medicines this medicine can cause side effects, although not everybody gets them.
 The following side effects may happen with this medicine:

-- allergic reaction - you may get an itch, short of breath or wheezy and develop swelling of your hands, mouth, throat, face or eyes.
+- allergic reaction - you may get a rash, short of breath or wheezy and develop swelling of your hands, mouth, throat, face or eyes.

 - severe dizziness, light-headedness, especially at the start of treatment or when your dose is increased or when you stand up.